-The best salmon fishing in the upstream gravel reaches usually gets underway near the end of September peaking through October and sometimes lasts into November.
+The best salmon fishing in the upstream gravel reaches usually gets underway near the end of September -peaking through October and sometimes lasts into November.
 Cohos can extend the run even further.
 Angling for Brown Trout peaks at the end of October and through November, even lasting through December.
 With consistent flows, some browns even winter over in the tributaries.
 Steelhead, Rainbows and Atlantic Salmon can be caught throughout the Fall season and are an extra special thrill during this warm water season.

-If you’re too excited to wait for the action in October, then come cast and retreive a spoon, plug or fly in the lower Oak Orchard River sections and the rivermouth.
+If you’re too excited to wait for the action in October, then come cast and retrieve a spoon, plug or fly in the lower Oak Orchard River sections and the rivermouth.
 Arm jarring strikes will be your reward.
 These are the freshest salmon of all and can be caught by the beginning of September and sometimes the end of August.